 Roads: 2.4 to 3.3 hectares (5.9 to 8.1 acres)

 Developable land: 2.3 to 2.8 hectares (5.8 to 7.0 acres)

 In his first speech to the Halifax Chamber of Commerce as the mayor of the Halifax Regional Municipality, Mike Savage identified a focus on revitalizing the downtown core — a process he said should start with the Cogswell Interchange.

 Two days after that speech in December 2012, the Halifax Regional Municipality awarded a contract for a technical analysis of the Cogswell Interchange site to Ekistics Planning & Design, a firm based in Dartmouth.
 Their job is not to decide what should replace the Cogswell Interchange, but rather to advise on how to approach its removal and phase in development.

-Ekistics Planning & Design won the contract for $156,324.71 and is finished a report in late 2013.
-That report has been presented to Halifax regional council.
+Ekistics Planning & Design won the contract for $156,324.71 and presented its report to an executive committee of the Halifax regional council in April 2014.

 In 2000, the Halifax Regional Municipality commissioned Vaughan Engineering Ltd. to study the Cogswell Interchange and discuss design alternatives, traffic impacts and planning issues.
 The main question was whether essential traffic and roadway services could be provided with a road network on one level, rather than the multiple levels of the interchange.
 The engineering firm presented its report the following year, along with 10 road concepts.
 Of these 10 concepts, the four illustrated here were selected for further traffic analysis.